 Building Managing More Sites in More Languages

 When it comes to managing websites in multiple geographies and languages, it requires close collaboration with translators or localization teams, as well as a deep understanding of the cultural nuances and preferences of the target audience — that's a lot of work!

 It's also important to stay informed of local market trends, regulations, and currency fluctuations when managing multilingual sites and coordinating promotions.
 But you shouldn't be hesitant to adapt your strategies to suit each region's unique demands.
 Failing to deliver culturally relevant and linguistically accurate content and product offerings can lead to miscommunication, diminished customer trust, and lost sales opportunities.

 Now, with multiple brands under a singular entity, merchandisers have so much to think about, from products and audiences to branding — the list goes on and on.
 Often, these different brands are managed from various technology platforms, creating silos in a merchandiser’s workflow and hindering their ability to be as effective as possible.
 To overcome this challenge — and the many others we’ve discussed — commerce companies must invest in efficient e-commerce merchandising tools that can help them automate 80% of their workflow so they can focus on the other 20%.

 5 Software Must-Haves for a Successful Online Merchandising Strategy

-To ensure your e-commerce store stands out from the competition and hits all of your important metrics, you need to leverage the right e-commerce merchandising tool.
+To ensure that any one of the e-commerce sites you manage stands out from the other online retailers and hits all of your important metrics, you need to leverage the right e-commerce merchandising tool.
 Here are five software must-haves to keep in mind.